vinlok/vinlok.github.io/_posts/2015-12-01-git-basics.md

 ```
 - Now in vinlok/repo1 delete sample2.txt and push the changes to HEAD.

 - Now in vinrock/repo1, WITHOUT git pull, edit the sample2.txt and do a git push to HEAD.
-You will get the same error as metioned above.
+You will get the same error as mentioned above.
 Now, do a git pull, the error shown will be different:
 ```
 remote: Counting objects: 2, done.
 remote: Compressing objects: 100% (1/1), done.